CornSnek/python_poker/README.md

 # Python Poker Terminal Game Project
 This project is to create a terminal program on python for https://www.codecademy.com as part of my `Portfolio Project: Python Terminal Game` project.

+To start the program, type in the shell `python main.py`

 One reason was that I wanted to see how the math works in ranking poker hands.
 I wrote code to determine the hand rankings based on the highest frequency numbered cards (Including the second highest frequency numbered card involving Two Pair or a Full House), or if the hand is a Straight (sequentially numbered cards), or a Flush (all the same suit).

 Another reason was to try to make "Computer AI" to replace their cards for better hand rankings,